About Us

 Certified in Sensory Processing Differences: Recognise, Support, Adapt

-My name is Lucy Fitzpatrick, and I am an experienced professional with a strong and well-developed background in working with children across different settings.
-Over the years, I have gained valuable knowledge and practical understanding of how to support young people in ways that encourage their growth and development.
-I am a fully qualified Special Needs Assistant who is deeply committed to helping create inclusion, equality, and nurturing environments where every child feels supported, valued, and understood.
-My role involves not only assisting children in their daily learning and activities but also promoting their independence, confidence, and sense of belonging.
+My name is Lucy Fitzpatrick, and I am an experienced professional with a strong and well-developed background in working with children across a variety of educational and care settings.
+Over the years, I have gained valuable knowledge and hands-on experience that allow me to support young people in ways that encourage not only their growth and learning but also their confidence and emotional well-being.

 Mihaela Potocnik